Mary-Kate and Ashley Olsen: Childhood and acting career

 The twins were born in Sherman Oaks, Los Angeles, to David "Dave" Olsen and Jarnette "Jarnie" (née Jones).
 Ashley is two minutes older than Mary-Kate.
 They have an older brother, Trent, and a younger sister, actress Elizabeth, as well as a half-sister, Courtney Taylor, and a half-brother, Jake.
 The twins' parents divorced in 1995; Courtney Taylor and Jake are from their father's second marriage.
 The Olsen twins have Danish and Norwegian ancestry.

 In 1987, at the age of six months, the twins were cast in the role of Michelle Tanner on the ABC sitcom Full House.
-They began filming at nine months old.
-In order to comply with child labor laws that set strict limits on how long a child actor may work, the sisters took turns playing the role.
+They began filming at nine months old, taking turns playing the role.
 The Olsens continued to portray Michelle throughout the show's run, which concluded in 1995.

 In 1992, Mary-Kate and Ashley shared the role of Michelle Tanner when they guest-starred on the Full House crossover episode of Hangin' with Mr. Cooper.
 While starring on Full House, the Olsens also began appearing (as separate characters) in films for video and television.
 The first such film, To Grandmother's House We Go, debuted in 1992 and featured cameos from several other Full House actors.
 In 1993, the Olsens established the company Dualstar, which would produce the twins' subsequent films and videos, including 1993's Double, Double, Toil and Trouble and 1994's How the West Was Fun.
 On May 9, 1993, Mary-Kate and Ashley performed alongside Shelley Duvall and Daryl Hannah in a benefit concert to raise money for the Rainforest.
 A series of musical mystery videos called The Adventures of Mary-Kate & Ashley premiered in 1994 and continued through 1997.

 In 1995, following the end of Full House, the Olsens made their feature film debut in It Takes Two, co-starring Steve Guttenberg and Kirstie Alley.
 That same year, they introduced a second video series, You're Invited to Mary-Kate & Ashley's..., which continued to release new entries until 2000.

-The following year, the Olsens appeared in an episode of All My Children.
-In 1997, they appeared once again as guest stars in an episode of Sister Sister.
-Also, in 1998, the twins returned to series television with another ABC sitcom, Two of a Kind, co-starring Christopher Sieber as their characters' widowed father.
+In 1996, the Olsens appeared in an episode of All My Children.
+In 1997, they appeared as guest stars in an episode of Sister Sister.
+In 1998, the twins returned to series television with another ABC sitcom, Two of a Kind, co-starring Christopher Sieber as their characters' widowed father.
 The series lasted only one season but aired in reruns on cable for several years afterward.
 1998 also saw the release of Billboard Dad, the first of a new string of direct-to-video films starring the Olsens.
 The final such film, The Challenge, debuted in 2003.